Identitry/home-ops/docs/specification.md

 - Authentik (Authentication)
 - Invidious (YouTube UI - no adds)
 - Brave (Browser with ad blocking and privacy in mind)
-- Jellyfin (with GPU Passthrough - https://github.com/Pumba98/flux2-gitops/blob/main/apps/jellyfin/hr-jellyfin.yaml)
 - Vaultwarden
 - Guacamole
-- CompreFace/DeepStack
+- CompreFace/DeepStack (Face Recognition is included in Frigate now, skip this?)
 - Plex Debrid
 - Streamio
 - Immich